julkue/wabp/README.md

   - HTML minification
   - ZIP generation
   - Optionally including a fallback message for unsupported browsers
+- Deployment tasks (local and FTP)
 - Also includes Fontawesome used as loading spinner
 - Simply to setup optional components like Bootstrap or Foundation

 ## 2. Quickstart
 _Requirements: [NodeJS](https://nodejs.org/) including npm and